Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Type cmd in the Open control and click OK to open the DOS Command Prompt.

-3. If the prompt appears as something like C:\Users\User> then Type:
+3. If the prompt appears as something like C:\Users\User>, then Type:

 Cd \ then press Enter key to set the prompt to C:\>

 Cd stands for Change Directory command.
 The \ is the name of the Root Folder.
-This will set the Disk Drive C root folder as current.
+This will set the Disk Drive C root folder as the current.

 Tip: Type the Command Exit and press the Enter key to close the DOS Window, any time you want.